NoahWarnke/interweave.network/docs/whitepaper.md

 8. [Further Reading](#further-reading)

 ## Existing Work

-What similar things are being used as inspiration and examples of what to do (or not to do), without getting into the specifics of what to [not] do.

-### Step 1: research:
-- Adventure-esque games ("interactive fiction")
+Graph-based games and information spaces possess an extremely rich history over the past 40+ years.
+Examples have heavily informed and inspired Interweave Network's design and goals.
+To make comparing the below examples more straightforward, the following set of flags, collectively called the Interweave Assessment Number, will be used to categorize games and other applications.

+#### Interweave Assessment Number (IWAN)
+A number betweem between ```0x00``` and ```0xff```, produced by bitwise-ORing together each of a set of eight binary flags that are true for a given application:
+1. ```0b00000001``` **Graph** The world can be fully represented as a set of nodes associated to arbitrary data and connected by edges.
+2. ```0b00000010``` **Multiplayer** Multiple users can explore and interact in the same world at once.
+3. ```0b00000100``` **Ownable** [Only if **Multiplayer**] Users can own and trade locations (nodes in a graph or spaces in non-graphs).
+4. ```0b00001000``` **Creatable** [Only if **Graph**] Users can create nodes.
+5. ```0b00010000``` **Settable** Users can set the content for locations (nodes or spaces).
+6. ```0b00100000``` **Panformat** [Only if **Settable**] Users are not limited to a subset of potentially available formats for nodes.
+7. ```0b01000000``` **Seamless** [Only if **Graph**] Users can follow edges between nodes smoothly and without breaking immersion, rather than instantly and jarringly, even if they have different formats.
+8. ```0b10000000``` **Decentralized** [Only if **Multiplayer**] The world's structure and content is owned and hosted by many different parties, and no one entity owns a majority or large minority.

+For example, a graph-based, multiplayer, centralized game where users could create, set, own, and seamlessly move between single-format nodes, would have an IWAN of ```0b01011111``` or ```0x5f```.

+### Interactive Fiction
+The oldest graph-based games were text-based games of the [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) genre.

-  - Colossal Cave Adventure
+##### Colossal Cave Adventure ```IWAN 0b01000001 = 0x41```
-  - Zork
-  - Modern abstractions: Twinery, etc. (not shared!)
+The original text adventure, [Colossal Cave Adventure](http://rickadams.org/adventure/) provided players in 1977 with a text interface with which they could navigate a fixed network of "rooms", locations with a text description and where items and monsters were available.
+They would traverse the edges between rooms by giving simple direction-based text commands, like "go north".
+Remarkably for the era, rooms could be slightly customized by picking up and dropping items in them, a mechanic that made solving one of the game's puzzles possible.
+Because the format was the same for all nodes, transitions were seamless within the console, although edges did not have their own descriptions.
+The game [proved addictive](https://web.archive.org/web/19970607204921/http://www.csd.uwo.ca/Infocom/Articles/globe84.html) when it hit computers at MIT and elsewhere, showing the potential for such exploration-based experiences.
+Later games like [Zork](https://en.wikipedia.org/wiki/Zork) were largely similar in mechanics, but featured different worlds within the text-based framework.

+##### Multi-User Dungeons ```0b01000011 = 0x43```
+Building on games like Colossal Cave, and taking advantage of the advent of the Internet, text-based [MUDs](https://en.wikipedia.org/wiki/MUD) allowed multiple players to explore the same dungeon and interact with one another as well as their surroundings.
+This opened up social play as a possibility, something that had needed to occur in person in the past, e.g. during Dungeons and Dragons sessions.
+Players still could not create nodes in the game's location graph, however, an ability limited to the game's creators outside of gameplay.

+### Hyperlinks
-- Hyperlinking:
+- Media-based graphs.
+- Users can set the content that is present on each node, with either limited or unlimited formats
+- Both single- and multi-player, though the latter is what made it famous.
+- Users can create and own the graph, with varying degrees of difficulty.

-  - Hyperstudio ("single player")
+- ##### Hyperstudio ```0b01011001 = 0x59```
+  - [Graph/Creatable/Settable/Seamless]
-  - World Wide Web (duh)
+- ##### World Wide Web ```0b00111111 = 0x3f```
+  - [Graph/Multi/Ownable/Creatable/Settable/Unlimited/Centralized]
-  - OpenCroquet/OpenCobalt
+- ##### OpenCroquet/OpenCobalt ```0b01011111 = 0x5f```
-- Online sandbox games:
+  - [Graph/Multi/Ownable/Creatable/Settable/Seamless]

+#### Multiplayer Sandbox Games
+- Locations are open worlds and can be both fixed (canonical servers) and free-to-create (user servers)
+- Sometimes different worlds are connected, but rarely, and always within the same game.
+- Massively multi-player.
+- Users can create and own spaces within open worlds, and sometimes own servers too.

-  - Second Life
+- ##### Second Life
   - Own plots of land within the game (bought via auction from Linden Labs or other players)
   - Multiple plots per server.
-  - Wurm Online
+- ##### Wurm Online
   - "Own" regions you put walls around (entirely ingame and free, but risky since others can break in)
   - Own deeds you pay money to CodeClubAAB for.
   - Own servers (Wurm Unlimited)
-  - Minecraft
+- ##### Minecraft
   - "Own" fortified regions,  but again, risky since other players can break in.
   - Own servers
   - Can move between servers on some modded versions.

-- Decentraland
-  - Inflexible in format
-  - Totally inflexible in openness: fixed number of nodes.

-### Step 2: Characterize Groups
-1. Interactive text adventures
-  - First instance of location-based graphs.
-  - Single-player (until MUDs) (well, not counting over-the-shoulder)
-  - Users cannot create or own the graph.
-2. Hyperlinking
-  - Media-based graphs.
-  - Users can set the content that is present on each node, with either limited or unlimited formats
-  - Both single- and multi-player, though the latter is what made it famous.
-  - Users can create and own the graph, with varying degrees of difficulty.
-3. Multiplayer sandbox games
-  - Locations are open worlds and can be both fixed (canonical servers) and free-to-create (user servers)
-  - Sometimes different worlds are connected, but rarely, and always within the same game.
-  - Massively multi-player.
-  - Users can create and own spaces within open worlds, and sometimes own servers too.
-4. Decentralized fixed-location-ownership games
+#### Decentralized Onership Games
 - Locations are user-ownable NFTs on a blockchain.
 - Locations are created and connected once, by the game owner.
 - Users can set the content that is present on each node, within a single framework.

-5. Decentralized open-location-ownership networks (this work):
-  - Locations are user-ownable NFTs on a blockchain.
-  - Locations are created and connected continuously, by the network users.
-  - Users can set the content that is present on each node, with ultimately unlimited formats (they'll need to be vetted and integrated.)

-### Step 3: Create Binary Categories
-Here are some flags (let's call them the Interweave Assessment or IWA) of properties with which existing work can be considered:
-- [```0b00000001``` Graph] Graph-based: world can be fully represented as a set of nodes with arbitrary data, connected by edges.
-- [```0b00000010``` Multi] Multi-player: multiple people can explore and interact in the same world at once.
-- [```0b00000100``` Ownable] [Only if Multi] Users can own and trade locations (nodes on the graph or spaces on non-graphs).
-- [```0b00001000``` Creatable] [Only if Graph] Users can create nodes.
-- [```0b00010000``` Settable] Users can set the content for locations (nodes or spaces).
-- [```0b00100000``` Panformat] [Only if Settable] Users can use unlimited formats vs. limited formats.
-- [```0b01000000``` Seamless] [Only if Graph] Users can follow edges between nodes smoothly, not instantly and jarringly, even if they have different formats.
-- [```0b10000000``` Decentralized] [Only if Multi] No central servers hosting, or monolithic ownership of, world's structure.

-For example, a graph-based, multiplayer, centralized game where you could create, set, own, and seamlessly move between single-format nodes, its IWA would be ```0b01011111``` or ```0x5f```.
-Applications sharing an IWA might be considered fundamentally isomorphic, and when one app's IWA is bitwise >= the other's, it could potentially completely encapsulate or emulate the first.
-Therefore, producing a framework with an IWA of 0xff, all other applications can be emulated or encapsulated.

-### Step 4: Categorize Existing Things
-- Colossal Cave Adventure: ```0b01000001 = 0x41``` [```Graph```/```Seamless```]
-- MUDs: ```0b01000011 = 0x43``` [```Graph```/```Multi```/```Seamless```]
-- Hyperstudio: ```0b01011001 = 0x59``` [Graph/Creatable/Settable/Seamless]
-- WWW: ```0b00111111 = 0x3f``` [Graph/Multi/Ownable/Creatable/Settable/Unlimited/Centralized]
-- OpenCroquet/OpenCobalt: ```0b01011111 = 0x5f``` [Graph/Multi/Ownable/Creatable/Settable/Seamless]
-- Decentraland: ```0b11010111 = 0xd7``` [Graph/Multi/Ownable/Settable/Seamless/Decentralized]
+- ##### Decentraland ```0b11010111 = 0xd7```
+  - [Graph/Multi/Ownable/Settable/Seamless/Decentralized]
+  - Inflexible in format
+  - Totally inflexible in openness: fixed number of nodes.

 - Interweave Network: ```0b11111111 = 0xff``` [Graph/Multi/Ownable/Creatable/Settable/Unlimited/Seamless/Decentralized]

-### Step 5: Write this up :)

 ## Rationale